SpencerDodd/pynamic_alarm/README.md

 # pynamic Alarm
+This project is an alarm clock based off of Gmail Calendar integretion.
+The alarm system goes off dynamically based on events in your calendar.
+This was created
 ## Installation
 First thing to do is make sure you have all of the requirements grabbed through your package manager.